How to protect yourself from nuisance calls and messages

 The Telephone Preference Service (TPS) allows consumers to opt out of receiving any unsolicited telesales calls.

-You can register your phone number – either landline or mobile – online or by phoning 0345 070 0707.
+You can register your phone number – either landline or mobile – on the TPS website or by phoning 0345 070 0707.
 It's free to register and takes up to 28 days to come into effect.

 Mobile phone users can add their number to the TPS register by texting ‘TPS’ and their email address to 85095.They will receive a text reply from the TPS confirming their mobile number has been successfully added to its database.

 It is a legal requirement that telemarketers do not call a number registered to the TPS.
 However, registering with the TPS won't stop all unwanted calls.
 Firms may still call you if you've previously given them permission to contact you by phone.To stop these calls, contact the firm in question (preferably in writing) and ask them not to call you for marketing purposes.